-No Action Alternative 2
+- No Action Alternative 2

 Cultural No construction activities Potentially significant adverse effects to

 Resources & present; historic structures archeological sites, historic structures,

 Historic would continue to be and historic districts within the APE.
+A

-Properties damaged from periodic Due to a lack of detailed design of
+Properties damaged from periodic Programmatic Agreement prioritizing

-coastal storm surge events.
-Alternative 2 during the feasibility
+coastal storm surge events. avoidance and minimization, and for the

-phase of the study, identification,
+identification, evaluation, and

-1 evaluation, and mitigation of adverse
+mitigation of adverse effects has been

-effects would be addressed in a

-Programmatic Agreement as well as

-optimization of avoidance and
+developed address the lack of detailed

-minimization.
-Beneficial effects include
+design in feasibility.
+Beneficial effects

+include substantial reduction of

-reduction of damages to historic
+damages to historic properties from

-properties from periodic coastal storm
+periodic coastal storm surge events.

-surge events.

 Recreation No construction activities Minor permanent effects with

 present; sea level rise, storm minimization; minor temporary

 surge and coastal erosion construction effects

 would continue to impact

 recreational areas, facilities,

 and services

 Visual Aesthetics Visual/aesthetic resources Potentially significant adverse aesthetic

 would continue to be effects on water, landform, vegetation,

-damaged by periodic coastal land use and user activity Mitigation
+damaged by periodic coastal land use and user activity; reasonable

-storm surge events. and minimization to be identified to the
+storm surge events. mitigation and minimization to be

-extent practicable during PED.
+identified during PED.
+Beneficial

-Beneficial effects include reduction of
+effects include substantial reduction of

 damages to aesthetic resources from

 periodic costal storm surge events.

-Air No construction activities; air Negligible temporary construction
+Air No construction activities Negligible temporary construction

-quality and contributions from effects
+present; air quality and effects

+contributions from existing

-existing industrial sources to
+industrial sources to GHG

-GHG emissions assumed to
+emissions assumed to stay

-stay same into future
+same into future

 Noise No construction activities Minor permanent noise effects (pumps);

 present; assume normal noise temporary construction noise

 levels created by traffic, considered minor with minimization

 industry, and City pumps measures

 continue into future.

 Transportation No construction activities Minor temporary construction effects;

 present; minor impacts to permanent changes in transportation

 transportation as sea level rise would be minor; beneficial effect of

 and storm flooding continue reduced storm surge flooding to

 into the future transportation network

-No Action Alternative 2 Utilities No construction activities Minor permanent effects and temporary present; beneficial construction effects; beneficial effect of improvements to stormwater reduced damages to utilities and management with completion disruptions in services from storm surge of current City projects flooding Environmental No construction activities Beneficial effects through reduced Justice present; flooding would storm surge damages; alternative does continue to cause damages to not disproportionately favor or all socioeconomic groups in adversely burden any socioeconomic or the future disadvantaged group Climate Change No construction activities Negligible contributions to climate present; assumes sea levels change; beneficial effects on increasing will continue to rise and resilience to climate change and coastal storms will increase associated SLR into the future with local effects on almost all environmental resources to varying degrees Construction Although property would be Value added: temporary jobs added Activities repaired to pre-flood within the region and jobs added within conditions subsequent to each the State; adds to the gross regional flood event, it would be product for the State and the Nation temporary and minor compared to overall economic losses Future Residential Current development trends Storm surge wall construction would Development will continue until nuisance decrease the risk of flooding to the flooding and storm surge established urban area; property values inundation are no longer may increase relative to other tenable communities in the region that have not implemented coastal storm risk reduction measures
+No Action Alternative 2 Utilities No construction activities Minor permanent effects and temporary present; beneficial construction effects; beneficial effect of improvements to stormwater reduced damages to utilities and management with completion disruptions in services from storm surge of current City projects flooding Environmental No construction activities Beneficial effects through reduced risk Justice present; flooding of structures of storm surge damages; alternative would continue to cause does not disproportionately favor or damages to all socioeconomic adversely burden any socioeconomic or groups in the future disadvantaged group Climate Change No construction activities Negligible contributions to climate present; assumes sea levels change; beneficial effects on increasing will continue to rise and resilience to climate change and coastal storms will increase associated SLR into the future with local effects on almost all environmental resources to varying degrees Construction Although property would be Value added: temporary jobs added Activities repaired to pre-flood within the region and jobs added within conditions subsequent to each the State; adds to the gross regional flood event, it would be product for the State and the Nation temporary and minor compared to overall economic losses Future Residential Current development trends Storm surge wall construction would Development will continue until nuisance decrease the risk of flooding to the flooding and storm surge established urban area; property values inundation are no longer may increase relative to other tenable communities in the region that have not implemented coastal storm risk reduction measures